-- I. The purpose of this report is to inform the committee decision and subsequent consultation response to the Scottish Government Energy Consents & Deployment Unit (ECDU) on an application submitted under Section 36 of the Electricity Act 1989 for a proposed wind farm located to the south west of the Cairngorms National Park.
-The Scottish Government are the determining Authority for this application as the output is more than 50 MW.
+- The purpose of this report is to inform the committee decision and subsequent consultation response to Moray Council on an application submitted under the Planning etc. (Scotland) Act 2006 for a proposed wind farm located to the north east of the Cairngorms National Park.
 The application is accompanied by an Environmental Report (ER), which presents the findings of the applicant's Environmental Impact Assessment (EIA). - 2.
 The planning issues to be considered are confined to the effects of the proposed wind farm on the landscape character and Special Landscape Qualities (SLQs) of the National Park.
-All other matters, such as ecology, noise, general amenity, etc, are assessed by the decision maker (Scottish Ministers) with advice from statutory consultees. - 3.
+All other matters, such as ecology, noise, general amenity, etc, are assessed by the decision maker (Moray Council) with advice from statutory consultees. - 3.
 Under the current working agreement on roles in landscape casework between NatureScot (formerly Scottish Natural Heritage, SNH) and the Park Authority, NatureScot lead on the provision of advice on the effects on the SLQs caused by proposals outwith the Cairngorms National Park.
 Their advice has been used to inform this report.